Tara VanDerveer becomes winningest women’s basketball coach

 Tara VanDerveer became the winningest women's college basketball coach Tuesday night, passing the late Pat Summitt with her 1,099th victory as No. 1 Stanford romped to a 104-61 victory over Pacific.

 Dressed casually in all black, VanDerveer received the game ball after the final buzzer.
 Her dancing players chanted “Tara!
-Tara!” and gave her a new pullover reading “T-DAWG” to celebrate the latest milestone for the Hall of Fame coach in her 35th season on The Farm and 42nd overall as a college head coach.
+Tara!” and gave her a new oversized pullover reading “T-DAWG” to celebrate the latest milestone for the Hall of Fame coach in her 35th season on The Farm and 42nd overall as a college head coach.
+The wearable blanket was was Francesca Belibi's idea.

 “It's really sweet,” VanDerveer said.